June 18, 1911 – Bunny Roger:

 He lived with his gay brothers at Dundonnell, their estate in Scotland.

 All extravagant queens like an audience, but Roger inspired a following, partly because he never stopped entertaining; partly because people are always nostalgic for style.
 He was true to himself and beneath the mauve mannerisms he was frank, dependable and undeceived.
-From what I have read, to strangers Roger was a passing peacock, but to his pals and associates, he was life enhancer and exemplary friend.

 There was an old-timey euphemism for his type of queer: ”A little light in the loafers”.
 Well, Roger loved to dance and by all accounts, he was a little light in his size-seven loafers.
 From his London Times obituary: